PhoenixPan/FrontEndDevelopment/css-basic.md

 1. Start with the font you want, and end with a generic family;
 2. If the name of a font family is more than one word, it must be in quotation marks, like: "Times New Roman";
 3. "italic" is a special version of font, whereas "oblique" just inclines the font a bit.
 Since not all fonts have italic version, we use "oblique" to make the font italic when italic version is absent;
-4. If font-size is not specified, the default size is 16px;
+4. If font-size is not specified, the default size is 16px, which is also the default of 1em;
-5. 1em is equal to the current font size, 1em=16px;
+5. 1em is equal to the font size of the parent element;
-6.

 ## List
 ```